 Therapists struggling with limited budgets may not be able to provide all the disability equipment for your needs or your child's needs as each Local Authority has their own eligibility criteria.

-My own authority only provides equipment for independence in the home - which is bizarre as how many of us would call that independent living!
+Our own authority only provides equipment for independence in the home - which is bizarre as how many of us would call that independent living!

 Some items fall into a grey area - not essential but key to self sufficiency and quality of life.